-Abundant rainfall and warm temperatures have been present in Kentucky over the past few weeks.
-These weather conditions can lead to an increase in the presence of brown rot on stone fruits (peach, cherry, plum, nectarine), which results in rotten, inedible fruit.
+Abundant rainfall and warm temperatures can lead to an increase in the presence of brown rot on stone fruits (peach, cherry, plum, nectarine), which results in rotten, inedible fruit.
 Early season management can reduce initial sources of the fungus as it emerges from dormancy.
 Management of early infections results in less disease incidence later in the season.

 Brown Rot Facts

 - Symptoms include soft, brown fruit decay (Figure 1).
 Twig blight and blossom blight may occur in spring.